 There are many types of plant pots, probably the most common ones are made out of plastic and terracotta, but you can find also concrete, metal, glass and other types of pots.
+So, how do you choose which one is the best for your houseplant?

-In this article I want to address the benefits of both plastic and terracotta pots (and other materials that are similar to each of them) and show you benefits of both worlds.
+In this article I want to address the benefits of both plastic and terracotta pots (and other materials that are similar to each of them) and show you the benefits of both worlds.

 When should you choose a plastic vs a terracotta pot and vice versa?